da4all/da4all.github.io/_cards/introduction-to-data-ethics.md

   This reading, divided into five parts, introduces students to the ethics of data practice and includes discussions about data benefits and harms; challenges and obligations of ethical data practice; and ethical frameworks and best practices for data practitioners.

 keywords:
-  - "data advocacy"
+  - "Data Advocacy"
-  - "data ethics"
+  - "Data Ethics"
-  - "public good"
+  - "Public Good"

 metadata:
   source: "https://www.scu.edu/ethics/focus-areas/technology-ethics/resources/an-introduction-to-data-ethics/"